bbcawodu/careadvisors-backend/docs/API_Version_2/making_requests_to_backend.md

 # Making Requests to Backend Server Endpoints README
-####NOTE: All requests to backend endpoints must be made through AJAX.
+#### NOTE: All requests to backend endpoints must be made through AJAX(Request header must include key:value, "X-Requested-With":"XMLHttpRequest").
 You will receive a 403 Forbidden error code if you make a request through any other method.

 ## GET Endpoints
 All GET endpoints make no change to the database state.